Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 Its thick black antennae and two pairs of diagonal lines on its forewings can identify it.

-Moreso, it is one of the types of moths in Alabama, a nocturnal species, and is attracted to light.
+Furthermore, it is one of the types of moths in Alabama, a nocturnal species that is attracted to light.

 This species prefers habitats such as open fields, woodlands, and gardens.

-In Alabama, Angus’ Datana Moth can be found throughout most of the state, particularly in areas along the coast and the southern region.
+In Alabama, Angus’ Datana Moth can be found throughout most of the state, particularly along the coast and in the southern region.

 They feed on trees such as oaks, maples, and hickories.
 This species is a beneficial insect in your garden or yard, as they help control caterpillar populations.